bergsans/archaize-js/text/1_question_and_method.md

 Babel.js.
 In fact, Babel.js has  been the point in the skies I navigate towards, a North  star in the realm of JavaScript transpilers.
-I  will concentrate  my energy on  the Abstract Syntax Tree, to most interesting part, of a transpiler since it's the 'hub' or 'nave' of the semantics - if you will, the 'logic' - in the process of transpiling source code.
+I  will concentrate  my energy on  the Abstract Syntax Tree, the most interesting part of a transpiler since it's the 'hub' or 'nave' of the semantics - if you will, the 'logic' - in the process of transpiling source code.